PingThingsIO/traefik-jwt-headers/README.md

 # traefik-jwt-headers

 Traefik middleware plugin which decodes a JWT token and forwards JWT claims as request headers.
 It can also rewrite values in tokens as needed.

+## Tested Traefik Versions

+This pllugin has been tested on Traefik v2.9.10, and works with that version, it may not be compatible with older versions (it's written with go1.20 in mind).

 ## Installation

 The plugin needs to be configured in the Traefik static configuration before it can be used.

 ### Installation on Kubernetes with Helm

 The following snippet can be used as an example for the `values.yaml` file:

 ```values.yaml
 experimental:
   plugins: